loolirer/VirtualMoCap/README.md

 ## 📂 Organization

-├── debug/   # Isolated environments to test models and features separately
+├── `debug/`   # Isolated environments to test models and features separately
 |
-└── modules/ # Reusable modules developed by using the debug environments as base
+└── `modules/` # Reusable modules developed by using the debug environments as base

-Check above directories for more information.
+Check above directories for more detailed information.

-## ⚔️ Usage

-1. Access `debug/` and select which scope
-2. Start CoppeliaSim and load the appropriate scene;
-3. Customize camera configurations and parameters in the jupyter notebooks or the CoppeliaSim scenes to match your desired setup;
-4. Run the Python scripts provided to control the simulation and capture data;
-5. Analyse the data to your liking.

 ## 📖 Academia